mariuspc/Power-BI-and-SQL-on-demand/README.md

 Several new features of Azure Synapse Analytics have just entered public preview, and for me the most interesting by far is the new [SQL on-demand](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/on-demand-workspace-overview).
 In this post I am simply exploring some of the potential scenarios this new capability unlocks.

-As a quick refresher, SQL on-demand is defined by the Microsoft documentation as "a query service over the data in your data lake.
-It enables you to access your data through the following functionalities:
+As a quick refresher, SQL on-demand is defined by the Microsoft documentation as: *a query service over the data in your data lake.
+It enables you to access your data through the following functionalities:*
-* A familiar T-SQL syntax to query data in place without the need to copy or load data into a specialized store.
+ - *A familiar T-SQL syntax to query data in place without the need to copy or load data into a specialized store.*
-* Integrated connectivity via the T-SQL interface that offers a wide range of business intelligence and ad-hoc querying tools, including the most popular drivers."
+ - *Integrated connectivity via the T-SQL interface that offers a wide range of business intelligence and ad-hoc querying tools, including the most popular drivers.*

-I will note that the documentation identifies the logical data warehouse (a relational abstraction on top of raw or disparate data without relocating and transforming data, allowing always up-to-date view of your data) as a suitable scenario for the SQL on-demand, which fits in great with the scenarios below:
+I will note that the documentation identifies the logical data warehouse (a relational abstraction on top of raw or disparate data without relocating and transforming data, allowing always up-to-date view of your data) as a suitable scenario for the SQL on-demand, which greatly fits in with the scenarios below:

 ## 1. Power BI datasets directly on top of the data lake
 ![Scenario 1 diagram](images/scenario-1.JPG)